Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 7 tips for beginner investors

 • Know your risk tolerance.
-Figure out what level of risk you can manage.
-Your personal risk tolerance should dictate which investments you choose.
+Are you ok with taking big risks with potential losses?
+Your personal risk tolerance should dictate your investment strategy.

 • Do your homework.
 Research the financial health of companies, review annual reports and follow the news.
-Get familiar with popular indices like the S&P 500.
-Use the research tools provided by your online trading platforms or use market research websites like Bloomberg or Yahoo Finance.
+Get familiar with popular indices like the S&P 500 which give an idea of how the market is performing.

 • Buy what you know.
 Begin investing in industries and businesses you understand or that produce products that you use everyday.